The Slicing Axioms: Slicing the real line while preserving (Suslin)

 Together with some well-known results (see \cite{blass}), we have the following series of inequalities:

 It follows that in our model all these invariants are equal $\omega_1$.
-Together with the fact that $MA(\text{Suslin})$ decides all cardinal characteristics from the Cicho\'n's diagram to be equal $2^\omega$, we have computed all of the classical cardinal invariants of the continuum, except $\mathfrak{s}$.
-But the proof of Theorem \ref{mainthm} shows that $\slice$ is witnessed by some sequence $(M_\alpha)_{\alpha<\omega_1}$, for which there exists a Cohen real over each of the models.
-Given that a Cohen real splits all reals from the ground model, we conclude that $\mathfrak{s}=\omega_1$.
+Together with the fact that $\ma(\text{Suslin})$ decides all cardinal characteristics from the Cicho\'n's diagram to be equal $2^\omega$, we have computed all of the classical cardinal invariants of the continuum, except $\mathfrak{s}$.